 To find the best rental comps, look for properties that are very similar to yours.
 Here are the things that you should consider:

-• Amenities: It’s also challenging to find comparable properties that have the same amenities as your units.
-But as much as possible find units that offer similar amenities and see what their rental rates are priced at.
+- Amenities: It’s also challenging to find comparable properties that have the same amenities as your units.
+But as much as possible find units that offer similar amenities and see what their rental rates are at.

-• Property type: When comparing properties, you should compare apples to apples.
-This means that if your rental home is a single-family house, you should find other single-family houses within the same neighborhood or close to your area.
-You should not compare apartment units to single-family homes.
+- Rent type: When comparing properties, you should compare apples to apples.
+This means that if your rental home is a single-family house, you should find other single-family rent houses within the same neighborhood or close to your area.
+You should not comparable rental properties to single-family homes.

-• Property size: While it’s difficult to find similar properties of exact same size as yours, finding rentals that are close to your rental’s size is recommended.
-You should also consider the number of bedrooms and bathrooms when comparing sizes.
+- Unit size: While it’s difficult to find similar properties of exact same size as yours, finding rentals that are close to your rent’s size is recommended.
+Landlords should also consider the number of bedrooms and bathrooms when comparing sizes.

 Determine the Value of Your Property

-After studying the market and analyzing the competition, the next step is to determine how much your property is worth.
-Newly built homes are usually more expensive than older ones.
+After studying the market and analyzing the competition, the next step is to determine how much the landlords rent unit is worth.
+Newly built homes are usually more expensive than older ones, be sure to factor in property taxes.

-Also, if your property has been recently renovated, it can also add more value.
-To assess the value of your rental home, you should also check the amenities that you offer to your tenants.
+Also, if your rent unit has been recently renovated, it can also add more rent value.
+To assess the rent value of your rental home, you should also check the amenities that you offer to your tenants.
 If you have new or energy-efficient appliances you can charge a higher rent.

-If you provide additional features that are considered desirable to renters such as a walk-in closet, a bathtub, smart-home technology, or a security system, you could always factor those in when assessing the property's value.
+If you provide additional features that are considered desirable to renters such as a walk-in closet, a bathtub, smart-home technology, or a security system, you could always factor those in when assessing the rent unit's rent value.

 Get the Opinion of a Property Manager

 Professional property managers are knowledgeable of local market trends.
-Based on these trends, they’ll be able to gauge rent price adjustments.
-This is the reason why it’s recommended to work with a professional property management company if you are unsure about how to price your rental property.
+Based on these trends, they’ll be able to gauge rent price adjustments and keep mortgage payments in mind aswell.
+This is the reason why it’s recommended to work with a professional property management company if you are unsure about how to rental price your property.

-Working with a property manager can also help eliminate potential errors of rent pricing and rent collection.
+As a landlord, working with a property manager can also help eliminate potential errors of rent pricing and rent collection.
 This is because you don’t need to manually gather the market data or continuously compare your properties to others in the area.
-The property manager will provide everything that you need and make recommendations that benefit your investment.
+The manager will provide everything that you need and make recommendations that benefit your investment.

-Most rental property managers use dynamic pricing technology to decide the right rental rates depending on the season and the demand for rentals.
-When choosing a property manager to work with, make sure to check the company’s level of experience.
+Most managers use dynamic technology to decide the right rental rates depending on the season and the demand for rentals.
+When choosing a property manager to work with, make sure to check the company’s level of experience for their costs.

 Bottom Line

-Pricing your rental property correctly ensures steady earnings and long-term tenants.
-To set the right rent price, you’ll need to do ample market research and assess the value of your property.
+Pricing your unit correctly ensures steady earnings and long-term tenants.
+To set the right rent price, you’ll need to do ample market research and assess the rent value of your unit.
 If you would like help with this, consider working with a management company.